https://www.gosh.nhs.uk/conditions-and-treatments/conditions-we-treat/factor-v-deficiency/

 - 75 per cent chance of having an unaffected child

-- 25 per cent chance of having an affected child
+- 25 per cent chance of having an affected child.

-What are the signs and symptoms of Factor V deficiency?
+Signs and symptoms of Factor V deficiency

 The symptoms of Factor V deficiency vary in severity, even between members of the same family.
 In many cases, the symptoms of Factor V deficiency are so mild that they cause no problems.

 However, if the level of Factor V is low or absent or it does not work properly, symptoms may be present, often early in life.
 These can include bleeding in the brain, bleeding from the umbilical cord around birth, nose bleeds and bruising.
+Mouth bleeds following dental work can also occur, as can blood loss during childbirth or heavy menstrual periods.
+Occasionally bleeding can occur inside the body.
+This is because the level of Factor V in the blood is too low to complete the clotting process as described earlier.

-How is Factor V deficiency diagnosed?
+Factor V deficiency diagnosis

 Often the suspicion of a clotting disorder might arise because of bruising or bleeding or during routine checks before an operation or following an injury.